microsoft/MicrosoftLearnStudentAmbassadors/README.md

 - Share the [Microsoft Learn Student Ambassador](https://mvp.microsoft.com/en-US/studentambassadors) website with participants post-talk to remind them on how to join the community by clicking "Get Started".

 - Create a social media post with a call to action to inspire students to unlock their potential and join the Microsoft Learn Student Ambassador community at https://mvp.microsoft.com/en-US/studentambassadors and tag #MSFTStudentAmbassadors.
-Copy the suggested text from the Social Media Assets section above.
+Copy the suggested text from the [Social Media Assets section](https://github.com/microsoft/MicrosoftLearnStudentAmbassadors?tab=readme-ov-file#-social-media-assets).

 ## 🔗 Helpful Links for Students
 - [Microsoft Learn Student Ambassador Website](https://mvp.microsoft.com/en-US/studentambassadors)